 There have been numerous attempts by governments to establish categories of people based on skin colour or racial type.
 However these schemes have never been successful, with some identifying just four or five major categories and others as many as three dozen.
-Such disagreement over categorizations does not provide a reliable basis for social scientific research.
+Such disagreement over categorisations does not provide a reliable basis for social scientific research.

-In many ancient civilizations, distinctions were often made between social groups on visible skin colour differences, usually between lighter and darker skin tones.
+In many ancient civilisations, distinctions were often made between social groups on visible skin colour differences, usually between lighter and darker skin tones.
 However, before the modern period, it was more common for perceived distinctions to be based on tribal or kinship affiliations.
-These groups were numerous and the basis of their classification was relatively unconnected to modern ideas of face, with its biological or genetic connotations.
+These groups were numerous and the basis of their classification was relatively unconnected to modern ideas of race, with its biological or genetic connotations.
 Instead, classification rested on cultural similarity and group membership.

 Theories of racial difference based on supposedly scientific methods were devised in Europe the late 19th and early 20th centuries, and used to justify the emerging social order – in which European nations came to control overseas territories through colonialism.